-Secondly, there are consequences for the contract market.
-The inability of some generators, such as fast-response plant, to respond to deliberate late rebids can affect the prices and availability of hedge products to the market.
+Moreover, the inability of some generators, such as fast-response plant, to respond to deliberately late rebids can affect the prices and availability of hedge products to the market.
 For instance, if generators are unable to start in time to back their contracts, the availability of cap contracts that could otherwise protect large electricity users from high spot prices will be affected.

-Moreover, if the generator that is engaging in deliberate late rebidding is able to vary its production such that it can back its own contracts, it may be able to effectively compel other generators and large electricity users to buy its contracts (at a higher than normal price due to the increased spot market volatility) or be exposed to the spot prices that the generator is manipulating to be higher than normal.
+If a generator that is engaging in deliberately late rebidding is able to vary its production such that it can back its own contracts, it may be able to effectively compel other generators and large electricity users to buy its contracts (at a higher than normal price due to the increased spot market volatility).
+Otherwise, they will be exposed to the spot prices that the generator is manipulating to be higher than normal.